x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 - In the EAC, navigate to **Recipients** \> **Groups**.
 The new mail-enabled security group is displayed in the group list.
 Under **Group Type**, the type is **Security group**.

-- In the Shell, run the following command to display information about the new mail-enabled security group.
+- In Exchange Online PowerShell, run the following command to display information about the new mail-enabled security group.

   ```
-  Get-DistributionGroup <Name> | FL Name,RecipientTypeDetails,PrimarySmtpAddress
+  Get-DistributionGroup <Name> | Format-List Name,RecipientTypeDetails,PrimarySmtpAddress
   ```

 ### Change mail-enabled security group properties